pswpswpsw/paper-nif/README.md

 ### Data and pre-existing trained models

-Since we are working with PDE, the data is huge and stored here in my [Google Drive](https://drive.google.com/drive/folders/1CfMUKBfuo92BN_qIWbNxzfLoxRradFRw?usp=sharing).
+Since we are working with PDE, the data is huge (around 37GB) and stored here in my [Google Drive](https://drive.google.com/drive/folders/1CfMUKBfuo92BN_qIWbNxzfLoxRradFRw?usp=sharing).
 Please follow the `README.md` file inside.

 <!-- USAGE EXAMPLES -->